• Skip to primary navigation

 • Place the garlic in a blender and apply pulse for a few times and then continue blending on medium speed (4-5 on Vitamix) until desired consistency is reached

-garlic cloves in vitamin
+garlic cloves in vitamix blender.

 • Transfer to a bowl or glass jar and optionally mix olive oil.